 Almost pure aluminum, at 99% with trace elements making up the rest.
 This family is used to carry electrical current or for corrosion resistance in particular environments.
 1000 series Aluminum alloys are readily weldable with 1100 filler metal.

 This is a family of high-strength aerospace alloys.
 They are extremely sensitive to hot cracking and are the least weldable aluminum alloys.
 Specifically, 2024 is the least weldable.
 But there are a couple exceptions, 2219 and 2519, which can be readily welded with 2319 or 4043 filler metal.

-Medium-strength aluminum alloys.
+A collection of medium-strength aluminum alloys.
 They are very formable and are often are used for heat exchangers and air conditioners.
 3000 series aluminum alloys are readily weldable with either 4043 or 5356 filler metal.

-Primarily the extrusion alloys, but available in sheet and plate as well.
 6000 series aluminum alloys are tricky to weld because they are prone to cracking.
 However, with the proper techniques, they can be readily welded using 4043 or 5356 filler metals.

 Another group of high-strength aerospace alloys.
 These alloys are mostly unweldable due to their susceptibility to hot-cracking and stress-corrosion.
 7075 is particularly vulnerable.
 The exceptions are 7003, 7005, and 7039, which are readily weldable with 5356 filler.
 The alloys can be further classified according to being non-heat-treatable or heat-treatable alloys.